 The annual Lyrid meteor shower is active each year from about April 16 to 25.
-In 2016, the peak of this shower – which tends to come in a burst and usually lasts for less than a day – is expected to fall on the morning of April 22, though under the glaring light of the full moon.
+In 2017, the peak of this shower – which tends to come in a burst and usually lasts for less than a day – is expected to fall on the morning of April 22, with little or no interference from the slender waning crescent moon.
 The greatest number of meteors usually fall during the few hours before dawn.
-In 2016, however, the timing couldn’t be much worse as the peak of the Lyrid shower comes at virtually the same hour as the April 2016 full moon.
-All in all … the Lyrid meteor shower prospects are about as unfavorable as they get in 2016!
-But if you’re game, give it a go anyway, as a bright Lyrid meteor or two just may overcome the moon-drenched night sky.
+All in all the Lyrid meteor shower prospects look pretty good for 2017, though meteor showers are notorious for their fickle and not totally predictable nature!
 Follow the links below to learn more about April’s shooting stars!

 For instance, American observers saw an outburst of nearly 100 Lyrid meteors per hour in 1982.
 Around 100 meteors per hour were seen in Greece in 1922 and from Japan in 1945.